 You talked about how people will be resurrected when Jesus returns, but what happens to people right after they die?
 Where are they now?

 Great question!
-Generally speaking, Christians believe that after death we begin to experience what will eventually be our eternal experience when Jesus wraps up history at his return.
+Generally speaking, Christians believe that after death, we begin to experience what will eventually be our eternal experience when Jesus wraps up history at his return.
 In Luke 16:19-31, we get a picture of this through one of the many stories Jesus told.
 He describes people who have died experiencing either peace or suffering.
-While we have to be careful not to draw too much from a story, it seems that for those who have a relationship with Jesus, after death, they experience more of that relationship with Jesus (2 Corinthians 5:6-8, Philippians 1:23), while those who have chosen to live their lives without God will continue to experience that separation.
-Right after death, we experience union with God or separation without bodies, when Jesus returns we continue that experience with resurrected bodies.
+While we have to be careful not to draw too much from a story, it seems that those who have a relationship with Jesus, after death, experience more of that relationship with Jesus (2 Corinthians 5:6-8, Philippians 1:23), while those who have chosen to live their lives without God will continue to experience that separation.
+Right after death, we experience union with God or separation without bodies; when Jesus returns, we continue that experience with resurrected bodies.
 These truths should propel us to two action steps.
-First, we should avoid judgment and certainty claims about people’s eternal state since only God know people’s hearts.
-Second, we should do what we can to share the good news of Jesus with others with our words and by the example of our changed lives, because God wants everyone to experience eternal life with Jesus.
+First, we should avoid judgment and certainty claims about people’s eternal state since only God knows people’s hearts.
+Second, we should do what we can to share the good news of Jesus with others with our words and by the example of our changed lives because God wants everyone to experience eternal life with Jesus.

 Is heaven a physical place?

-A lot of our ideas about heaven have been constructed by pop culture, medieval fiction, and personal near-death experiences.
+Many of our ideas about heaven have been constructed by pop culture, medieval fiction, and personal near-death experiences.
 The word “heaven” makes us think of long hallways of light with loved ones beaconing us, clouds, harps, and people turning into angels.
-The Bible doesn’t say a lot of information about heaven (or hell for that matter).
+The Bible doesn’t say a lot of information about heaven (or hell, for that matter).
 It seems like there is a present heaven (which is being in God’s presence in some disembodied way) and a present hell (which is being separated from God in some disembodied way).
-But the Bible describes a “new heaven and new earth” (Rev. 21) after the second coming of Jesus and the resurrection.
+But the Bible describes a “new heaven and a new earth” (Rev. 21) after the second coming of Jesus and the resurrection.
 This future heaven (and hell) include some kind of re-created physical existence.
-We don’t know the specifics, but can be in awe of God’s creative power and unlimited love for us and say YES to God’s love in Jesus so we can experience, not only God’s plan for our future, but God’s plan for us today!
+We don’t know the specifics, but we can be in awe of God’s creative power and unlimited love for us and say YES to God’s love in Jesus so we can experience not only God’s plan for our future but God’s plan for us today!

-If this idea of “resurrection” is God reuniting our bodies and spirits for eternity, what happens to people who have been cremated or their remains have changed over the centuries?
+If this idea of “resurrection” is God reuniting our bodies and spirits for eternity, what happens to people who have been cremated or whose remains have changed over the centuries?

 These are all great questions!
 I want to recommend a book that touches on all these questions – Heaven by Randy Alcorn.
-It’s kind of like one stop shopping for all question heaven-related.
-And of course, our team would love to meet with you and talk through your questions!
+It’s kind of like one-stop shopping for all questions heaven-related.
+And, of course, our team would love to meet with you and talk through your questions!

 Let me close by showing you an example of this from the Apostle Paul.
-After spending almost two chapters in the book of Romans, reflecting on, explaining, attempting to help the Roman Christians of his day find wisdom about the dizzying topic of free will and predestination, he ends with worship.
-He reminds himself and us that God wisdom is greater than anything our human minds can comprehend.
-May it inspire us as we think about the end times, heaven and Jesus’ return!
+After spending almost two chapters in the book of Romans reflecting on, explaining, and attempting to help the Roman Christians of his day find wisdom about the dizzying topic of free will and predestination, he ends with worship.
+He reminds himself and us that God’s wisdom is greater than anything our human minds can comprehend.
+May it inspire us as we think about the end times, heaven, and Jesus’ return!
 Here it is… Romans 11:33-36